Why Highland Copper?

 Determined and locally-based team in supportive mining district.

-Highland Copper Company Inc. is a Canadian copper development company focused on advancing sediment-hosted copper projects in the Copper Range District of the Upper Peninsula of Michigan, U.S.A.
+Highland Copper Company Inc. is a Canadian copper development company that owns the Copperwood and White Pine North copper projects located in the Copper Range District of the Upper Peninsula of Michigan, U.S.A.
 The Copper Range district is well known for hosting significant concentrations of copper and silver in numerous deposits.
 During its productive period, from 1845 to 1995, the area produced in excess of 15 billion pounds of copper.

 Highland's flagship project is the 100%-owned Copperwood Project for which Highland has completed a feasibility study reporting Proven and Probable Reserves of 25.4 M tonnes @ 1.43% Cu and 3.83 g/t Ag, containing 801.8 M lbs of copper and 3.1 M oz of silver, an IRR of 18% after tax, Capital Cost of $275 M and an average payable copper production of 61.7 M Lbs per year.